I’ll admit it—when I’m at a fancypants bar, I’m as likely to choose a cocktail based on its name as I am on the ingredients list.

 With so many well-designed bottles on the market, what’s ON the label is often as memorable as what’s inside.
 Plus, you won’t have to invest in a bottle capper or your own fleet of bottles; call it intelligent recycling!

-Bottled Margarita Cocktails
+Ratio for Making Bottled Cocktails

-- 2 fluid ounces (1/4) tequila or mezcal
+- 2 fluid ounces (1/4 cup) tequila or mezcal

-- 4 fluid ounces (1/2 cup) freshly squeezed lime juice (from about 4-5 large limes)
+- 4 fluid ounces (1/2 cup) freshly squeezed lime juice (from about 4-5 large limes) + lime wedges for garnish

 - coarse sea salt for garnish (optional)

-- lime wedge for garnish (optional)
+- lime wedges for garnish

 - Get the cocktail back in the bottle by slowly pouring it down the side of the funnel—the same technique you'd use for pouring beer from the tap to reduce foam.